2018 Gander Outdoors 150: First and final practice

 Originally, two sessions were meant to be held during the weekend.
 While the first session had started, only 15 minutes were run until heavy lightning forced the cancellation of the first practice.
 Any drivers who set a time within the first 15 minutes would have their times transfer over to the second practice.

-The only practice session of the weekend would take place on Friday, July 27, at 2:00 PM EST. Noah Gragson of Kyle Busch Motorsports would set the fastest time in the session, with a lap of 53.339 and an average speed of 168.732 mph.
+The only practice session of the weekend would take place on Friday, July 27, at 2:00 p.m.
+EST. Noah Gragson of Kyle Busch Motorsports would set the fastest time in the session, with a lap of 53.339 and an average speed of 168.732 mph.